 Our private salt cabins can provide all these benefits as well as mental and emotional relaxation, which reduces stress and improves sleep.
 It can also be used as a preventative measure to strengthen the immune system against colds, cough, allergies, and sinusitis.

 About Salt Therapy

-Salt therapy has been around since the beginning of time.
-Salt has also been utilized in various therapeutic, healing and medicinal ways including saline solutions, nebulizers, skin scrubs, salt baths, Nettie pots, etc....mostly known as “wet” salt therapy.
+Salt has been around since the beginning of time.
+It has also been utilized in various therapeutic, healing and medicinal ways including saline solutions, nebulizers, skin scrubs, salt baths, Nettie pots, etc….mostly known as “wet” salt therapy.
 In our modern society, thanks to technological innovations, another aspect of salt therapy has emerged where the main health benefit comes from the salt’s quality to absorb moisture.
 It is called Dry Salt Therapy and is also known as Halotherapy.

 Today, Halotherapy is being provided throughout Europe, Australia, United Kingdom, Canada, the United States and other areas as a natural alternative and complementary way of improving general wellness, respiratory issues, skin conditions, detoxification, athletic performance and more.

 The amazing benefits of salt therapy (also known as ‘halotherapy’) first came to light in the mid-1800s when, Felix Bochkovsky, a health official in Poland made the observation that salt mine workers rarely suffered from any colds, respiratory ailments or lung diseases.
 Bochkovsky attributes this to the salt aerosol being inhaled on a daily basis.